tataratat/gustaf/README.md

 As just shown, it is really easy to show the objects by just calling the `show()` function on the object.
 But that is just the beginning of the possibilities in vedo.
-You can plot multiple object next to each other:
+You can plot multiple objects next to each other:
 ```python
 # show multiple items in one plot
 # each list will be put into a separate subplot.